Volcano rabbit: Diet

 The volcano rabbit feeds primarily on grasses such as Festuca amplissima, Muhlenbergia macroura, Jarava ichu, and Eryngium rosei.
 The rabbits also use these plants as cover to hide from predators.
 M. macroura was found in 89% of volcano rabbit pellets in one study, suggesting that this is the base of their diet.
-By itself, this grass does not provide the necessary energy and protein needs of the rabbits.
-The rest of the rabbit's required nutrition is obtained from other, more easily digestible plant life, including various flowers, seeds, roots, leaves and bulbs.
+By itself, however, this grass does not provide the necessary energy and protein needs of the rabbits; the rest of the rabbit's required nutrition is obtained from other, more easily digestible plant life, including various flowers, seeds, roots, leaves, and bulbs.
 The volcano rabbit's diet also includes the plants F. tolucensis, Alchemilla sibbaldiifolia, Museniopsis arguta and Cunila tritifolium.
-Protein acquisition is a limiting factor on population sizes, and regions with more available biomass are able to support larger populations.
+Protein acquisition is a limiting factor on population sizes, and regions with more available biomass can support larger populations.
 In captivity, volcano rabbits have been given pellet food typical for chinchillas, alfalfa hay, and M. macroura grass.

 Predators and parasites

-The volcano rabbit is prey for several species; in Iztaccíhuatl–Popocatépetl National Park, it makes up 12.5% of prey for the bobcat, and 5.5% for the coyote.
+The volcano rabbit is prey for several species; in Iztaccíhuatl–Popocatépetl National Park, it makes up 12.5% of the bobcat's prey and 5.5% of the coyote's.
 Long-tailed weasels, red-tailed hawks, and rattlesnakes are also significant predators.
 Feral dogs present around villages may also prey upon the volcano rabbit.

-Nematodes, cestodes, fleas and mites affect the volcano rabbit, several of which are species-specific.
+Nematodes, cestodes, fleas, and mites affect the volcano rabbit, several of which are species-specific.
 It is parasitized by the mites Cheyletiella romerolagi and Cheyletiella parasitovorax, which is notable as there is usually only one species of Cheyletiella mite found on a given host species.
 Other species-specific parasites are Boreostrongylus romerolagi, Dermatoxys romerolagi, Lamothiella romerolagi, Anoplocephaloides romerolagi, Cediopsylla tepolita, and Hoplopsyllus pectinatus.
 Ticks (in family Ixodidae), chiggers (in family Trombiculidae), and botfly larvae (in family Cuterebridae) have also been found on wild volcano rabbits.

 Status and conservation

 Recta a Cholula, a highway in the Mexican state of Puebla.
 The construction of similar highways has contributed to declines in volcano rabbit populations due to habitat fragmentation.

-The International Union for Conservation of Nature (IUCN) currently lists the volcano rabbit as an endangered species, and in 2019 estimated that roughly 7,000 rabbits remained in the wild, noting that the population was decreasing.
+The International Union for Conservation of Nature (IUCN) currently lists the volcano rabbit as an endangered species and, in 2019, estimated that roughly 7,000 rabbits remained in the wild, noting that the population was decreasing.
 Prior studies placed this population number between 11,000 and 25,000 individuals.
 The Mexican government, through the Secretariat of Environment and Natural Resources, also lists the species as endangered.